fedora-infra/python-fedora/doc/CSRF.rst

    :meth:`~fedora.tg.controllers.logout` as documented in :ref:`CSRF-controller-methods`

+ * Add the token and other identity information so JavaScript can get at it.
+   Use the :mod:`~fedora.tg.templates.genshi.jsglobals` template to accomplish this.

 **This one still needs to be implemented**
  * AJAX calls need to be enhanced to append the CSRF token to the data.
 This is best done using a JavaScript function for this like the :class:`fedora.dojo.BaseClient` library.
- * Add the token and other identity information so JavaScript can get at it.
-   Use <jsglobals>